 Ice-T is a hip-hop and cultural icon.
 With a career spanning over 30 years, the gangsta rap godfather has evolved into an actor, TV star and now, a true crime host.
-"In Ice Cold Blood" hosted by Ice-T spotlights shocking true stories involving sex, money and murder and premieres April 1 at 7/6c on Oxygen.
+"In Ice Cold Blood" hosted by Ice-T spotlights shocking true stories involving sex, money and murder.
+Season 2 premieres February 25 at 8/7c on Oxygen.
 This is Ice-T then and now.

 Ice-T came onto the rap scene in 1987.
 A native of Oakland, his music reflected the harsh realities of street life—and he kept it real.
 It was a life of gangs and crime that he knew well, as The Guardian reported.
 His debut album, "Rhyme Pays", was the second hip-hop album to carry an explicit content sticker.

 Despite its realism, Ice later explained that he didn't necessarily live everything in his rhymes.
 In his memoir, as NPR reported, he explains his creative process: "I couldn't possibly have lived all the things that Ice-T on the records lived.
 I did what I called 'faction.'
 It was like factual situations — not always from me — put into fictional settings.
 That way I could create these great adventures and these great stories."
 The event had to come from a true story — like a brush with the law — and then he'd combine all the details with his own material to write songs.
 If everything in his songs were 100 percent true, I wouldn't be standing here today.
 Ice-T in the music has done some outrageous things."